 11 contemporary Indian jewellery labels that are easy on the eyes and wallet

-So you can shine on, this festive season
+So you can always shine on

 “Raindrops on roses and whiskers on kittens, bright copper kettles and warm woollen mittens, brown paper packages filled with earrings, these are a few of my favourite things.”
 That’s what the Indian version of My Favourite Things would sound like.
 Because like Bappi da, we’ve always loved our bling.